 I can’t imagine shooting a deer with anything but my camera, but it’s nice to know hunters who are happy to share their bounty.

-When we were in Ithaca, New York for Thanksgiving weekend a couple of years ago we rented a house through Vacation Rentals By Owner so we could cook our traditional turkey feast and enjoy our family time in space and comfort.
+When we were in Ithaca, New York for Thanksgiving weekend a couple of years ago to visit college student Paige, we rented a house through Vacation Rentals By Owner so we could cook our traditional turkey feast and enjoy our family time in space and comfort.
 (For more about the trip check out the story posted here.)

 We lucked into all that and freshly bagged venison from Roger, a partner in the VRBO property.
-He stopped by the house and generously gave us a beautiful deer tenderloin.
+He stopped by the house and generously gave us the beautiful deer tenderloin.

 Oh, deer, it was delish.